vectorMindsAI/vectorMindAI-org/README.md

 ### What It Does

-Transform basic city names into comprehensive intelligence reports by orchestrating multiple AI models and data sources to gather, analyze, and enrich location data with custom criteria.
+Transform basic research queries into comprehensive intelligence reports by orchestrating multiple AI models and data sources to gather, analyze, and enrich location data with custom criteria.

 ---